 The longest 0% balance transfer card

 The Classic Credit Card from An Post Money offers the longest 0% balance transfer period in Ireland.
-Its introductory rate runs for 12 months but after that, the rate you’ll pay on balances is 22.9% APR (Annual Percentage Rate).
+Its introductory rate runs for 12 months, so you’ll get a whole year to settle your balance with zero interest.
+After that, the rate you’ll pay on balances is 22.9% APR (Annual Percentage Rate).

 There are lots of other credit cards on the market, so our experts at creditcards.ie have taken a look at what’s on offer and selected the best of the rest for reducing your credit card balance.